shadabahmed/logstasher/README.md

       end
     end

+## Logging ActionMailer events

+Logstasher can easily log messages from `ActionMailer`, such as incoming/outgoing e-mails and e-mail content generation (Rails >= 4.1).
+This functionality is automatically enabled.
+Since the relationship between a concrete HTTP request and a mailer invocation is lost once in an `ActionMailer` instance method, global (per-request) state is kept to correlate HTTP requests and events from other parts of rails, such as `ActionMailer`.
+Every time a request is invoked, a `request_id` key is added which is present on every `ActionMailer` event.

+Note: Since mailers are executed within the lifetime of a request, they will show up in logs prior to the actual request.

 ## Listening to `ActiveSupport::Notifications` events

 It is possible to listen to any `ActiveSupport::Notifications` events and store arbitrary data to be included in the final JSON log entry: